bbartholdy/pmarkr/README.md

 # pmarkr

+This repo will be archived until I am able to return to working on it.

 This package provides functions for calculating additional cut-off points for two-group linear discriminant analysis based on probability.
 The user defines the desired probability, and the PMark function calculates a discriminant score based on the specified probability.
 The package is designed for use in the sex estimation of skeletal remains, where additional cut-off points may be desired to account for the uncertainty of male and female classifications (e.g. female, probable female, indeterminate, etc.).